 - COLL E104: People and Animals

-The new PhD minor in the Anthropology of Food will also provide students interested in zooarchaeology the opportunity to study comparative food practices around the world.
+The minor in the Anthropology of Food provides students interested in zooarchaeology the opportunity to study comparative food practices around the world.